ibm-cloud-docs/power-iaas/modifying-instance.md

 6. In an AIX VM instance, if you resize your boot storage volume, run the `chvg -g rootvg` command.

-To apply or verify an IBM i software key, the VM must be active and in running state.
-If you already ran a resize operation, you must wait until the resize operation completes and VM returns to OK status.
+To apply or verify an IBM i software key, the VM must be active and in a running state.
+If you already ran a resize operation, you must wait until the resize operation completes and the VM returns to OK status.
 {: note}

 ## Adding or removing a public network